carlsmith/ellex/isa.md

 # REGISTERS

-There are five registers, which each have a unique initial:
+There are six registers, which each have a unique initial:

-A -> The Accumulator
+A -> The Accumulator         8 bit general purpose
-X -> The X Index Register
+X -> The X Index Register    8 bit index register
-Y -> The Y Index Register
+Y -> The Y Index Register    8 bit index register
+F -> The Flags Register      8 bit status register
+S -> The Stack Pointer       8 bit stack index pointer P -> The Program Counter    16 bit instruction pointer

 # CPU STATUS FLAGS

 There are eight flags, each using one bit of the Flags Register (F), and each having a unique initial:

+    NZOHCPIR
+    76543210

+N -> Negative       Set when results are negative (else cleared) Z -> Zero           Set when results are zero (else cleared) O -> Over           Set when results overflow (else cleared) H -> Half Carry     Set when bit 3 is carried (or bit 4 is borrowed) (else cleared) C -> Carry          Set when bit 7 is carried (or bit 8 is borrowed) (else cleared) P -> Parity         Set when results are equal (bit 0 is clear) (else cleared) I -> IRQ Interupt   Set when the current routine is an interupt (else cleared) R -> Result         Set or cleared by testing other bits (see BTB)

 # CPU MODES, SET AND DISABLE (9)